Fonta1n3/FullyNoded/Readme.md

 dbcache=4000
 ```

-## V3 Auth Keypair generation (optional)
+## Tor V3 Authentication

+**THIS IS OPTIONAL** It ensures that even if an attacker got your `rpcport` hidden service's hostname and `bitcoin.conf` rpc creds (the quick connect QR) they would still not be able to access your node.
+For an explainer on how this generally works read [this](https://matt.traudt.xyz/p/FgbdRTFr.html)

 ##### Preparatory work:
 First get your connection going. **Resolve the connection issue first then add the keypair**, to keep things simple.
-Some double checks ( A more extensive guide [here](./Readme.md#connecting-over-tor-mac)):
+Some double checks ( A more extensive guide [here](./Readme.md#connecting-over-tor-macos)).

 ###### On your device running node
 - Your node is running either mainnet, testnet or regtest
 - Your node is **on**, it's really running (check that it's running)
-- You've made the appropriate HiddenService -Dir, -Version and -Port declaration in your torrc file for at least the matching port (respectively 8332, 18332 and/or 18443).
+- You've made the appropriate HiddenService -Dir, -Version and -Port declaration in your `torrc` file for at least the matching port (respectively 8332, 18332 and/or 18443).
 - You've started Tor for the changes to take effect
 - You've looked up the hostname files

 ###### On your device running FN
 - in Fully Noded, make sure you have added a node with this type of onion url:
 	qsctzvoadnehtt5tpjtprudxrrx2b76kra7e2lkbyjpdksncbclrdk5l.onion:18332 (testnet example)

 - You've force quit and reopened FN to connect again, you've had to `brew services restart tor`, for the authentication to take effect.

-  As long as your `authorized _clients` dir of the matching `HiddenServiceDir` decalration in your `torrc` is empty you won’t need to add a keypair to connect.
+  As long as your `authorized _clients` dir of the matching `HiddenServiceDir` declaration in your `torrc` is empty you won’t need to add a keypair to connect.
 That's why V3 Auth Keypair generation is optional.

 ### How to add extra security by adding a V3 Auth Keypair to a already established (Tor Hidden Services) connection?

 #### The easy way:

-- Do it in FullyNoded
+- Do it in FullyNoded: "settings" > "security center" > "tor v3 authentication" > "tap the refresh button" > export the pubkey to your nodes `HiddenServiceDir`/`authorized_clients` as a `FullyNoded.auth` file which contains the pubkey exactly as FN exports it.

 #### From scratch: